 Two reasons for human suffering

-When we ponder the mystery and presence of human suffering in the world, especially the suffering that good people sometimes experience, most of us ask why?
+In pondering the mystery and presence of human suffering in the world-especially when it afflicts the good and the righteous-we ask 'why?'
 Why, God, are you allowing this good person to suffer in this way?